Epicodus-Curriculum/c-sharp-full-stack/0c_new_api_template.md

 * It requires specifying API routes with attributes.
 We specify routes with the `[Route]` attribute and other attributes that we add to our controller actions.
 * It performs automatic model validation such that we don't have to check `ModelState` in an if statement in our controller actions.
 We'll see how we can add validations to our models in a later lesson.

-With the `[Route("[controller]")]` attribute, we're specifying that we want our route's to match the name of the controller class minus the `Controller` suffix.
+With the `[Route("[controller]")]` attribute, we're specifying that we want our routes to match the name of the controller class minus the `Controller` suffix.
 That means that any actions within our `WeatherForecastController` will have a base request URL of `http://localhost:5000/weatherforecast`.

 Next, notice that our `WeatherForecastController` extends from the `ControllerBase` class, and not from the `Controller` class like in our MVC applications.
 Well, the `Controller` class supports views, while [the `ControllerBase` class](https://learn.microsoft.com/en-us/aspnet/core/web-api/?view=aspnetcore-6.0#controllerbase-class) does not.
 That's why we extend from the `ControllerBase` class.